fagah/sejen-deduplication/README.md

 Now that you’re in your virtual environment you can install the necessary packages/libraries.
 Let’s install the Requests library from the Python Package Index (PyPI):

 <pre>
   pip install dedupe
 </pre>

 <pre>
   pip install future
 </pre>

 <pre>
   pip install unidecode
 </pre>

-## Run the script
+## Train the machine learning model
-Finally you can the code using the following command:
+If you are totally new to Machine Learning, we recommend that you read and watch the following:

+Machine learning basics (7 minutes video): https://youtu.be/ukzFI9rgwfU

+In order to train

 <pre>
 python3 dedupecode.py